 - http://www.youtube.com/watch?v=2tBt7FrRLhg (short version)

-Click on this link for what the Southern Daily Echo has said about the hypnosis for childbirth workshops.
+Click on this link for what the Southern Daily Echo has previously said about the hypnosis for childbirth workshops.
 Please note that Hypnobirthing and Easibirthing are different models for providing hypnosis for childbirth and have no connection.
+Please note, too, that the Grove Natural Therapy Centre has closed since this article was printed.